 lightening

-The act or process of making something brighter or lighter in weight.
+Lightening (noun) means the act or process of making something brighter or lighter in weight.
+Example: “Skin lightening products are heavily regulated in some countries.”

-How to Use Lightening
+How to use lightening

 Learner’s notesIn plain EnglishThe process of becoming lighter (in color, weight, or mood) — or, in pregnancy, the baby settling lower.